 - Hematologic disorders

 - Liver disorders

 A detailed history and physical exam is conducted.
-After obtaining a detailed history of your previous infections, symptoms, responses to immunizations and antibiotics, as well as family immunologic history, your allergist/immunologist may order additional laboratory studies to evaluate for specific antibody deficiency (SAD) or Common Variable Immunodeficiency (CVID).
+After obtaining a detailed history of your previous infections, symptoms, responses to immunizations and antibiotics, as well as family immunologic history, your allergist/immunologist may order additional laboratory studies to evaluate for SAD or CVID.

 Specific tests to evaluate for SAD or CVID may include:

 - Serum level measurements of IgG, IgA, and IgM